dbuenzli/ppx_utf8_lit/README.md

    convenient nor readable.  (e.g. `"Révolte"` in NFD would be `"Re\xCC\x81volte"`)

-In order to aleviate this, we introduce 5 annotations on string literals and patterns.
+In order to alleviate this, we introduce 5 annotations on string literals and patterns.
 Any string sporting such an annotation will be checked for UTF-8 validity with compilation failing if that is not the case.
 Besides each of the annotation will guarantee the string is